Akshayvo/email_service/Southern-storage/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace victor-website with your project name(Hyphen Case)
+Replace Southern-website with your project name(Hyphen Case)

-Replace victorWebsite with your project name(camelCase)
+Replace SouthernWebsite with your project name(camelCase)

 Find and Replace across project